Prescription Misuse, Abuse & Addiction

 • Developed the initial site– everything from navigation to content through all aspects of design thinking, branding, ideation, and prototyping.

-• Continue to enhance with updates to the information architecture, functionality, content strategy, UX writing, visual communication, and UI practices.
+• Continued to enhance with updates to the information architecture, functionality, content strategy, UX writing, visual communication, and UI practices.

-• Routinely work with the creative team to concept and write corresponding campaign elements to drive traffic to the website.
+• Routinely worked with the creative team to concept and write corresponding campaign elements to drive traffic to the website.

-• Work with web team designers and developers to provide high-fidelity prototypes for new content and content updates.
+• Worked with web team designers and developers to provide high-fidelity prototypes for new content and content updates.

-• Supervise developers and liaise with clients to provide rationale for updates.
+• Supervised developers and liaised with clients to provide rationale for updates.

 New to the site in 2022

-• We began promoting it to vulnerable audiences on social media platforms on December 13.
+• We began promoting the site to vulnerable audiences on social media platforms on December 13.

 • Targeted broadcast radio was added to the mix on December 19.

-• In spite of being promoted in a retail messaging "high tide" environment, our posts broke through the clutter and in a little over 2 weeks drove website traffic to the new pages to the highest levels since the site launched– generating nearly 4,000 page views, 1,300 link clicks on Facebook/Instagram and over 3,000 swipe-ups on Snapchat.
+• Despite being promoted in a retail messaging "high tide" environment, our posts broke through the clutter and in a little over 2 weeks drove website traffic to the new pages to the highest levels since the site launched– generating nearly 4,000 page views, 1,300 link clicks on Facebook/Instagram and over 3,000 swipe-ups on Snapchat to new pages that included content related to:

-• We will be adding a Media Library that converts the wonky-placeholder-emergency Order Free Print Materials page to a functioning shopping cart.
+• We added a Media Library that converted the wonky-placeholder-emergency Order Free Print Materials page to a functioning shopping cart.

-• Media buying best practices to help coalitions, educators, and the public understand how to leverage PSA status and negotiate with local media.
+• Media buying best practices were outlined to help coalitions, educators, and the public understand how to leverage PSA status and negotiate with local media.

 • Brand standards (don’t mess with the logo) and national resources (reinforcing the fact that our messages align with guidance from respected, science-based sources).